MhiouahSophia/dataScienceChallenge/README.md

 Ready to run the code

 0. Clone the code into a folder, name it as you want.
-In the same folder create 2 folders named Engie_Result(result of the prediction will be export in ) and FastText (extract the word embedding information)
+In the same folder create 2 folders named Engie_Result (result of the prediction will be exported in ) and FastText (extract the word embedding information)

-1. In the folder Engie_result create 2 other folder on named ML and the other DL
+1. In the folder Engie_result create 2 other folders: named ML and  DL

 2. In the FastText folder download the word embeding named : cc.fr.300.bin
 ```